payal-singla/100DaysOfCode/Details.md

 **Day 3: 10 April,2020**
 Learned about list comprehension which is really cool as it decreases the length of code way too much .
 Started to solve questions on hackerrank.

+**Day 4: 11 April,2020**
+Learned about what is data science?
+And got my 4th star in hackerrank in python by completing problems of lists.